m0ru/rri-vu-presentation/slides-content.md

 Note:
-* bees: can't really be made "hacking proof"
+* 🐝🐝: can't really be made "hacking proof"
   * networking & updateable: can be taken over via update process
   * non-networking: all security flaws are permanent
   * malicious users easily get access to individual ADIs or hives